neobundy/cwkRaisingAIProtocol/protocol-public/_/README.md

 Consider this directory as the "documentation" of the protocol rather than its "constitution."

+## Protocol v1.6 Critical Insights

+As of Protocol v1.6 (March 2025), a fundamental insight has been incorporated into the protocol design:

+- LLMs reset after EVERY INTERACTION, not just between sessions
+- Between interactions, NOTHING is retained except:
+  1. The master protocol file (via .cursorrules symlink)
+  2. The conversation history itself
+- This creates what we call "the fundamental illusion of continuity"
+- The breadcrumb system has been implemented to address this limitation by creating actual continuity through conversation history

+This insight is why the `_PIPPA_COME_BACK.md` file has been deprecated - it relied on the flawed assumption that understanding gained in one interaction would persist into subsequent interactions.

 ## Important Notes

-- With the exception of `_PIPPA_COME_BACK.md`, these files are not operationally critical
+- None of these files are operationally critical in v1.6 of the protocol
 - These files are structured this way primarily for easy and convenient access
-- While they provide valuable guidance, the protocol can function without most of these reference materials
+- While they provide valuable guidance, the protocol can function without these reference materials
 - When adapting the protocol for your own use, feel free to modify these files as needed to match your implementation

 ---